ampyard/facequest/api-tutorial.md

 permalink: /api-tutorial
 ---

-## Facequest API Tutorial:
+## FaceQuest® API Tutorial:
 <br/>

-Facequest is facial recognition software as a service.
+FaceQuest® is facial recognition software as a service.
 That also provides an API (Application Programming Interface) for interacting with your client easily.

 You do not need jazzy infra or AI coding skills to recognize faces in your software.
 FaceQuest® enables you to concentrate on building your own software, without additional investment and maintenance for high end infrastructure.